 Can my landlord terminate my commercial lease for unpaid rent or other moneys?

-Where a tenant that has business turnover of less than $50 Million where that business is also eligible for the Commonwealth Government’s JobKeeper Program, that business cannot have their commercial lease terminated for the reason of unpaid rent.
+Where a tenant has a business with a turnover of less than $50 Million and is also eligible for the Commonwealth Government’s JobKeeper Program (JobKeeper), that business cannot have their l lease terminated due to unpaid rent.

-Can my landlord increase the rent (except turnover rent) for certain commercial tenancies?
+Can my landlord increase the rent on my commercial property?

 Does the Federal Government Code of Conduct for commercial tenancies apply in Tasmania?

-The Tasmanian Government will introduce legislation to give effect to the Code of Conduct for commercial tenancies that was announced by the Prime Minister on 7 April 2020.
+The Government has now introduced legislation for a Code of Conduct relating to commercial tenancies in Tasmania.
+This was announced by the Prime Minister on 7 April 2020.

-What is the Code of Conduct for commercial tenancies?
+What does the Code of Conduct mean for commercial tenancies?

-A key principle of the Code of Conduct is that losses associated with the reduction of turnover experienced by tenants should be shared between tenants and landlords.
+A key principle of the Code of Conduct is that losses associated with the reduction of turnover experienced by tenants as a result of COVID-19 should be shared between tenants and landlords.
 It applies to small and medium sized businesses with annual turnover up to $50 million and eligible for JobKeeper.

 What type of commercial tenancies are included in the Code of Conduct?